How the NCAA tournament built its ‘bubble’ in Indianapolis

 “If you can imagine I have symptoms and they remove me from the environment immediately,” said Jim Garofalo, an executive vice president for Kinexon.
 “They’d then look at my Kinexon tag, in addition to their interview process and asking questions.
 They could go right to my tag and see everybody that I had contact with, for how long and what distance.”

-The NCAA can study each interaction and determine who might need to be isolated or even tested.
+Designated medical officials can study each interaction and determine who might need to be isolated or even tested.
 If a player comes in contact with another individual who has tested positive for the coronavirus but the interaction is less than 15 minutes over a 24-hour period, then quarantine may not be required.

 The technology was used last season by the NFL, where 10,000 SafeTags helped identify 37 individuals who were able to isolate before they tested positive for the virus.
 The NBA, MLB and dozens of college programs are using the technology, too.
-Because they’re so small — and can even be sewn into jerseys or shorts — tournament officials want players to wear them in and out of competition.
+Because they’re so small — and can even be sewn into jerseys or shorts — players can wear them in and out of competition.

 “You want to get the most complete information,” Garofalo said.
 “The best information is going to be in the facility, team activity, practice, games, all those environments.
 That’s where we see our NCAA clients have had success wearing it in game and in practice.”